 StartUp WV Manufacturing Spotlight – MarTek Limited

 MarTek Limited, headquartered in Big Chimney, West Virginia, designs and manufactures a unique line of patented electrical safety equipment sold throughout the United States and Canada and beyond.
-Marketed under the trademarked name of “Chicken Switch,” viagra tabs the portable, remote-controlled equipment protects individuals from hazardous electrical arc flashes during high voltage circuit breaker switching activities.
+Marketed under the trademarked name of “Chicken Switch,” the portable, remote-controlled equipment protects individuals from hazardous electrical arc flashes during high voltage circuit breaker switching activities.

 Founded in 2004, MarTek opened its initial operations in a garage in Pinch.
 By 2010, demand for the company’s products made it necessary to move into a larger facility in Big Chimney, and, at the same time, expand its product offerings.
 All of MarTek’s products are designed and manufactured in-house.